I-am-PUID-0/DMB_Docs/docs/deployment/docker.md

 sed -i "s|/home/username/docker/DMB|$HOME/docker/DMB|g" docker-compose.yml
 ```

-3. Run the following command to update the PUID/PGID in the `docker-compose.yml`
+3. Run the following command to update the `docker-compose.yml`
 !!! note "timezone"
-    The bellow command defaults to `TZ=UTC`, update before running the command if desired
+    The bellow command defaults to `TZ=UTC`, update while running the command if desired

 !!! note "Riven Frontend Origin"
     The `RIVEN_FRONTEND_ENV_ORIGIN` must be in the format `http://<IP-or-Hostname>:<port>`.